Citrus tree almost devoured by cold weather (7)

 'citrus tree almost devoured by cold' is the wordplay.

 'citrus tree' becomes 'lime' (lime is a kind of citrus tree).

 'almost' means to remove the last letter (most of the word but not all of it).

 'by' means one lot of letters go next to another.

-'lime' with its last letter removed is 'lim'.
+'lime' with its last letter taken away is 'lim'.